Cellular bases for algebras with a Jones basic construction: Applications

-The Temperley--Lieb algebras were defined by Jones~\cite{Jo:1983}, and were used to define the Jones link invariant in~\cite{Jo:1985}.
-The cellularity of Temperley--Lieb algebras was established by Graham and Lehrer~\cite{GL:1996}.
-H\"arterich~\cite{Ha:1999} has given Murphy bases for generalised Temperley--Lieb algebras, and Goodman and Graber~\cite{GG:2011b} have shown that the Temperley--Lieb algebras form a strongly coherent tower of cellular algebras.
+The Jones--Temperley--Lieb algebras were defined by Jones~\cite{MR696688}, and were used to define the Jones link invariant in~\cite{MR766964}.
+The cellularity of Jones--Temperley--Lieb algebras was established by Graham and Lehrer~\cite{MR1376244}.
+H\"arterich~\cite{MR1680384} has given Murphy bases for generalised Temperley--Lieb algebras.